-- Any person, or group of persons, from any stakeholder group civil society, the technical community, the private sector or government may submit a workshop proposal. - Organizing teams who are proposing for the first time, or are from developing countries, are especially encouraged to submit. - It is also strongly encouraged to list a team that is diverse in terms of viewpoints, gender, region, stakeholder group, age (e.g. youth), and physical ability (e.g. persons with disabilities), as diversity is an important factor during proposal evaluation.
+- Any person, or group of persons, from any stakeholder group civil society, the technical community, the private sector or government may submit a workshop proposal. - Organizing teams who are proposing for the first time, or are from developing countries, are especially encouraged to submit. - It is encouraged to submit workshop proposals, which include innovative approaches and best practices showcasing concrete impacts and results. - It is also strongly encouraged to list a team that is diverse in terms of viewpoints, gender, region, stakeholder group, age (e.g. youth), and physical ability (e.g. persons with disabilities), as diversity is an important factor during proposal evaluation.